 Our camp store is full of Deerhorn clothing and other items.
-He will start his session with $25 a week in his store account.
+He will start each session with $50 in his store account.
 If you want him to be able to purchase clothing, you will set the limit on how much he can spend when you fill out the permission slip.
 All purchases must be made and picked up at camp.
 A list of store clothing prices can be found in your Deerhorn account under “Forms and Documents.”
 Clothing purchases during Father Son camp are at the discretion of dad!

 What should I bring to camp?

 A complete suggested clothing and linens list is available under Forms and Documents in your camp account.
-It can also be found HERE.
-If you are coming for our one week “E” session, click HERE.
-You might want to bring your own baseball glove, tennis racquet, or fishing pole, but it’s not necessary, as we have plenty of these at camp.
+You might want to bring your own baseball glove, tennis racquet, or fishing pole, but it's not necessary, as we have plenty of these at camp.
 Please do not bring battery operated electronic gear to camp, and cell phones are absolutely not permitted.

 Can I call home?